The Final Solution

 Hermann Goering's memo to Reinhard Heydrich mandating the Holocaust.
 "Endlösung der Judenfrage" in the lowest line translates as "Final solution to the Jewish question." |

 The Holocaust is such a huge subject that it is impossible to do it justice in any kind of reasonable space.
 Every one of the six million victims and many more had a story, and each such story is as important as anyone else's.
 No matter what is put here, it will never be enough.
-For every camp that has attained, shall we say, "celebrity" or perhaps "notoriety" for lack of better words, such as Auschwitz, there is another, such as Sobibor or Maly Trostinets, where countless people died without much historical notice.
+A few camps attained, shall we say, "celebrity" or perhaps "notoriety" for lack of better words, such as Auschwitz.
+However, there are many others, such as Sobibor or Maly Trostinets, where countless people died without much notice.
 Most of those poor souls are barely even remembered except by students of the war.
-However, it is important that at least some of the camps received enough focus to become household names, because they become symbols for all the others.
+However, it is important that at least some of the camps received enough focus to become household names because they became symbols for all the others.

 Let me caution: this page is not for the squeamish.